-Behavior

-◊Possession of a Weapon(s) [as defined in the Gun Free School Act, "possession" means having a weapon (gun, knife or other object which may be used ordinarily to inflict harm) in school, on school grounds, on a school bus, on a field trip, at an athletic event or at any school function.]

-♦ Sale or distribution of Alcoholic and/ or drugs ♦ Possession, use or under the influence of drugs/alcohol

-◊Possession of drug paraphernalia (Roach clips, bongs, rolling papers/wraps, pipes, hypodermic needles, etc.)

-$\Diamond Violent$ behavior, cyberbullying, cyberthreats (harassment, intimidation, threats of harm, threatening language assault, fighting, instigation, etc.)

-$\Diamond \mbox{Pulling}$ of fire alarm, making a bomb threat, false alarms to 911
+Behavior Consequence ♦ Possession of a Weapon(s) [as defined in the Gun Free School Act, "possession" means having a weapon (gun, knife or other object which may be used ordinarily to inflict harm) in school, on school grounds, on a school bus, on a field trip, at an athletic event or at any school function.]
+Each offense: Contact parent/guardian 1 to 5 day(s) out of school suspension Superintendent's hearing, as warranted Possible one-year suspension from school, as mandated by federal law Police notified, as warranted Referral to school counselor Loss of parking privileges for up to 12 months, as warranted Loss of extracurricular activities for up to 12 months, as warranted Expulsion from sports team, as warranted ♦ Sale or distribution of Alcoholic and/ or drugs ♦ Possession, use or under the influence of drugs/alcohol Each offense: Contact parent/guardian Mandated 3 sessions with student assistance counselor 1-5 days out of school suspension Police notified, as warranted Superintendent's hearing, as warranted ♦ Possession of drug paraphernalia (Roach clips, bongs, rolling papers/wraps, pipes, hypodermic needles, etc.) Each offense: Contact parent/guardian 1-5 days out of school suspension Superintendent's hearing, as warranted Police notified, as warranted Mandated 3 sessions with the student assistance counselor ♦ Violent behavior, cyberbullying, cyberthreats (harassment, intimidation, threats of harm, threatening language assault, fighting, instigation, etc.) Each offense: > Contact parent/guardian > 1-5 day(s) in or out of school suspension > Superintendent's hearing, as warranted > Police notified, as warranted > Referral to school counselor ♦ Pulling of fire alarm, making a bomb threat, false alarms to 911.
+Each offense: Contact parent/guardian 1-5 day(s) out of school suspension Superintendent's hearing, as warranted

-◊Possession and or use of inappropriate objects (matches, lighters, fireworks, etc.)

-Contact parent/guardian

-- ➤ 1 to 5 day(s) out of school suspension

-- Superintendent's hearing, as warranted

-- Possible one-year suspension from school, as mandated by federal law

-- Police notified, as warranted

-- Referral to school counselor

-- Loss of parking privileges for up to 12 months, as warranted

-- Loss of extracurricular activities for up to 12 months, as warranted

-- Expulsion from sports team, as warranted

-- Contact parent/guardian

-- Mandated 3 sessions with student assistance counselor

-- > 1-5 days in or out of school suspension

-- Police notified, as warranted

-- Superintendent's hearing, as warranted

-- Restriction of extracurricular activities for up to 12 months, as warranted

-- Contact parent/guardian

-- > 1-5 days out of school suspension

-- Superintendent's hearing, as warranted

-- Police notified, as warranted

-- Mandated 3 sessions with the student assistance counselor

-- Loss of parking privileges for up to 12 months, as warranted

-- Contact parent/guardian

-- > 1-5 day(s) in or out of school suspension

-- Superintendent's hearing, as warranted

-- Police notified, as warranted

-- Referral to school counselor

-- Possible restriction of extracurricular activities

-- Possible loss of parking privileges for up to 12 months

-- Contact parent/guardian

-- > 1-5 day(s) out of school suspension

-- Superintendent's hearing, as warranted

-- Possible one year suspension from school as mandated by federal law

-- Police notified, as warranted

-- Referral to school counselor

-- Loss of parking privileges for up to 12 months, as warranted

-- Possible restriction of extracurricular activities

-- Contact parent/quardian

-- > 1-5 day(s) in or out of school suspension

-- Item only returned to parent/guardian

-Behavior Use of possession or distribution of tobacco products on school grounds (smoking, chewing, etc.).

-$\Diamond \mbox{Possession},$ use, and/or distribution of electronic cigarettes or vapes

-\Refusal/failure to turn over item will automatically lead to a 5 day out-of-school suspension

-♦ Parking on school grounds without a parking permit, reckless driving or ignoring parking regulations

-♦ Use of cell phones or other electronic devices which disrupt the educational process in school and/or violates the revised Personal Electronic Policy (3/2017)

-- Confiscation of item

-- Contact parent/guardian

-- Possible referral to student assistance counselor

-- One day in school suspension

-- No hall pass privileges for up to 12 months, as warranted

-- Confiscation of item

-- Contact parent/quardian

-- Referral to student assistance counselor

-- > Three days in school suspension

-- No hall pass privileges for up to 12 months, as warranted

-- > Restriction of extracurricular activities

-- Confiscation of item

-- Contact parent/guardian

-- Referral to student assistance counselor

-- > One to five day(s) out of school suspension

-- No hall pass privileges for up to 12 months

-- Restriction of extracurricular activities

-- Loss of driving privileges for up to 12 months, as warranted

-- Confiscation of item to be turned over to Waterford Police Department

-- 3 days out of school suspension

-- Contact parent/guardian

-- Confiscation of item to be turned over to Waterford Police Department

-- 5 days out of school suspension

-- Contact parent/guardian

-Third offense:

-- Confiscation of item to be turned over to Waterford Police Department

-- 5 days out of school suspension

-- > Superintendent conference

-- Warning

-- Contact parent/guardian

-- Possible temporary loss of parking privileges Second offense:

-- Contact parent/guardian

-- One day in school suspension, as warranted

-- Possible loss of parking privilege

-- Loss of parking privileges for up to 12 months - Possible towing of vehicle at the owner's expense - Will be treated as insubordination at a level 4 - Police notified, as warranted

-First offense
+♦ Possession and or use of inappropriate objects (matches, lighters, fireworks, etc.) Possible one year suspension from school as mandated by federal law Police notified, as warranted Referral to school counselor Each offense: Contact parent/guardian 1-5 day(s) out of school suspension Item only returned to parent/guardian ♦ Use of possession or distribution of tobacco products on school grounds (smoking, chewing, etc.).
+First offense: Confiscation of item Contact parent/guardian Possible referral to student assistance counselor One day in school suspension No hall pass privileges for up to 12 months, as warranted Second offense: Confiscation of item Contact parent/guardian Referral to student assistance counselor Three days in school suspension No hall pass privileges for up to 12 months, as warranted Third offense and thereafter: Confiscation of item Contact parent/guardian Referral to student assistance counselor One to five day(s) out of school suspension No hall pass privileges for up to 12 months ♦ Possession, use, and/or distribution of electronic cigarettes or vapes.
+Refusal/failure to turn over item will automatically lead to a 5 day out-of-school suspension First Offense: Confiscation of item to be turned over to Waterford Police Department 3 days out of school suspension Contact parent/guardian No hall pass privileges for up to 12 months, as warranted Second offense: Confiscation of item to be turned over to Waterford Police Department 5 days out of school suspension Contact parent/guardian No hall pass privileges for up to 12 months, as warranted Third offense: Confiscation of item to be turned over to Waterford Police Department 5 days out of school suspension Superintendent conference No hall pass privileges for up to 12 months, as warranted ♦ Parking on school grounds without a parking permit, reckless driving or ignoring parking regulations.
+First offense: > Warning